 "...You only get one shot to avoid standing back when a move is over and saying, ‘I wish I would have thought of that before we moved our machines.’” -- Tim Hagen

-Several months passed before Tim heard about the Metalspun work.
-Then, he received a call from an engineer who’d been contracted to manage the Metalspun move.
+Several months passed before Tim received a call from an engineer who’d been contracted to manage the Metalspun move.
 Tim’s advice had been taken.
 The engineer had spent a month and a half on-site learning the business and the workflow.
 The company was finally ready to accept bids, but this time Lemberg was up against two other companies.

-Lemberg’s bid was thorough but high.
-Tim had been careful to include the current needs of the company as well as anticipate Metalspun’s future, making certain the company could meet growth demands with efficiency.
+Lemberg’s bid was thorough.
+Tim was careful to include the current needs of the company as well as anticipate company's future growth demands.

-Tim arranged to speak with Metalspun.
-He was confident that the work he had proposed would be best for Metalspun, especially with the newly engineered layout, but he feared that after this initial, careful engineering of the new plant’s workflow, Metalspun might under-hire the electrical work, causing this final phase of the plant move to fall short.
+After meeting again with the customer, Tim was confident that the solution he had proposed would be best for Metalspun, especially with the newly engineered layout.
+But, he feared that after this initial, careful engineering of the new plant’s workflow, Metalspun might under-hire the electrical work, causing this final phase of the plant move to fall short.
 His quote eventually won the customer not for the initial price, but for the comprehensive attention to details.

 To be sure the bid plan was successful, Tim handpicked an electrical crew under Brandon Gagliano, an experienced foreman who recently completed another plant move.

-The team's experience was key to the success of this project and in Lemberg’s relationship with Metalspun.
-Having the foresight to identify the actual needs and the courage to explain this to the customer, Tim and his crew helped Metalspun anticipate the space demands of their own growth through a professional relationship of trust and competence.
+The team's experience was key to the success of this project and in Lemberg’s relationship the customer.
+Having the foresight to identify the actual needs and the courage to explain this to the customer, Tim and his crew helped Metalspun anticipate the space demands of their own growth.

 Metalspun’s electrical work was designed to allow the company to grow with ease and transition its workflow over time with controlled expense.